 Platform Integrator concepts

-On this page, you will learn what types of attacks Gitcoin Passport can protect against, see examples of existing platform integrations, understand integration best-practices and identify the key information your users need to know.
+On this page, you will learn what types of attacks Passport XYZ can protect against, see examples of existing platform integrations, understand integration best-practices and identify the key information your users need to know.

 Audience definitions